Rongbin99/PlanIT/README.md

 cd PlanIT
 ```

-Switch to this branch which contains the codebase for the mobile-based project.
+If not on the main branch, switch to this branch which contains the codebase for the mobile-based project.

 ```
 git checkout main